UPcload/FitAnalytics-WebView-ReactNative/README.md

 The SDK allows integrating the Fit Analytics Fit Finder widget into your own React Native app.

 As a first step, we suggest that you familiarize yourself with the Fit Analytics web-based Size Advisor service by:

 1. Reading through the Fit Analytics website and trying out a sample product - https://www.fitanalytics.com/
-2. Reading through the Fit Analytics web developers guide - http://developers.fitanalytics.com/documentation
+2. Reading through the Fit Analytics Native Apps Integration guide - http://developers.fitanalytics.com/native-apps

 The integration method currently supported by this SDK is based on loading HTML/JS-based widget code in a separate WebView component instance and establishing communication between the host app and the embedded web widget.

 The SDK introduces a layer that imitates a web-based (JavaScript) integration of the Fit Analytics widget by:
 1. Exporting the **FitAnalyticsWidget** React Native component.
 2. Creating and initializing the widget in a provided web view instance.
 Common widget options (e.g. `productSerial` etc) are exposed as props on the component
 3. Exposing several methods that allow controlling the widget.

-Optionally, you can also include the purchase reporting for the order confirmantion page/view.
+Optionally, you can also include the purchase reporting for the order confirmation page/view.

 ## Getting started